Order GADIFORMES (part 2): Family MACROURIDAE

 Coelorinchus caudani (Köhler 1896) in honor of the French steamer Caudan, from which type was collected

-Coelorinchus celaenostoma McMillan & Paulin 1993 kelainos, black; stoma, mouth, referring to its black lips
+Coelorinchus celaenostomus McMillan & Paulin 1993 kelainos, black; stoma, mouth, referring to its black lips [originally spelled celaenostoma, which is a noun, but adjectival spelling appears to be in prevailing usage]

 Coelorinchus charius Iwamoto & Williams 1999 charieis, Greek for graceful, allusion not explained; “We had no particular reason for calling the fish ‘graceful’ except that we thought it was a nice name.
 The term could very well apply to most grenadiers, as their long tapering tail lends to a graceful swimming motion” (Tomio Iwamoto, pers. comm.)